Many top swimmers are going slower than expected in the Olympic pool. Is it too shallow?

 “It doesn’t matter whether I’m racing here in in Paris or at a local country pool in South Australia,” Aussie sprinter Kyle Chalmers said.
 “It’s all about winning that race in the pool.
 Everyone has the same opportunity.
 Everyone has a lane.
 We’re all swimming in the same pool.
 It’s not like some people are sending their times in from the trials or anything like that.”

-Chalmers doesn't believe the pool is entirely to blames for the slower-than-expected races.
+Chalmers doesn't believe the pool is entirely to blame for the slower-than-expected races.

 “There’s a lot of pressure and expectation that people put on themselves,” he said.
 “A lot of people haven’t swam in the Olympics before.
 I think the nervous energy of having like (15,000 fans) in the stadium is crazy.
 I personally love it, but I think people do definitely crack under that pressure.”